ghanaram/github-repository-listing/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+# Running Tests
+* To run the unit tests, use the following command:
+* ng test
+* This command will execute the unit tests using Karma and Jasmine.
+# Test Suites
+* The application includes test suites for the UserInputComponent and GithubService to ensure the functionality of the search feature and API interactions.
+# Test Coverage
+1. The application aims for 100% code coverage, with test cases covering various scenarios.

+## Viewing Code Coverage
+1. To generate and view the code coverage report, run: ng test --code-coverage
+After running this command, you can find the coverage report in the coverage/ directory.
+Open the index.html file inside that directory in a web browser to view the detailed code coverage information.

+# Code Coverage Details
+The coverage report includes detailed information on which lines of code are covered by tests and which are not.

+# Additional Notes
+1. Feel free to add more test cases based on your application's features and requirements.
+2. Ensure that you have Node.js and npm installed before running the commands.
+3. If you encounter any issues or have questions, refer to the GitHub Issues section for support.

+#  Contribution Guidelines
+If you would like to contribute to this project, please follow the contribution guidelines for details on submitting pull requests and reporting issues.

+Make sure to replace "your-username" and "fyle-internship-challenge-23" with your actual GitHub username and repository name.
+Additionally, consider adding a CONTRIBUTING.md file with detailed contribution guidelines if applicable.
+Adjust the content based on your specific application and testing needs.

 ## Further help